This article is medically reviewed by Dr. Doaa Attia, MD, Internal Medicine Physician.

 Designed with both internal technology and an external app, the Goodnite is one of our top picks in anti-snoring pillows.

-We can be picky about anti-snoring pillows.
+I can be picky about anti-snoring pillows.

 One of these diamonds in the rough is something called the Nitetronic Goodnite Anti-Snore Pillow.